Top Tips to Staying Safe

 In the event of an item being lost or stolen you can register this on the Immobilise website.
 Contact your network provider to block the phone, same with your bank if you lose your bank card.

-- Insure!
-Insurance ensures that if something happened, you don’t have to pay a ridiculous amount of money to get your possessions replaced.
+Insurance ensures that if something happens, you don’t have to pay a ridiculous amount of money to get your possessions replaced.
 Over half the students who fall prey to theft and burglary have not got adequate personal belongings cover.
 Take a look at our advice on insurance.

 Car: Immobilise your car whenever you leave it even for a few minutes.
 Think about where you park.
-Stealing from vehicles is a major problem and you should routinely remove your CD player and sat nav and store them in a safe place.
+Stealing from vehicles is a major problem and you should routinely remove any gadgets or electronics, such as sat nav, and store them in a safe place.

 When you move house or flat, inform all the organisations you deal with of your new address and arrange for the post office to forward on your mail.
 You don't want a bank statement, new credit card or any other personal mail to be sent to an address you no longer live at, where anyone could take and open your post.